Comparative Education and International Development (MSc)

 This programme can be studied full time or part time.
 You will study a number of compulsory and option courses and complete a dissertation to be awarded an MSc in Comparative Education and International Development (CEID).

-This MSc Comparative Education and International Development degree has no fixed career trajectory, opening multiple, potential possibilities.
-Students might go onto careers in research, higher education internationalisation offices, civil society and non-governmental organisations, international organisations, the public sector, or further study.
+This programme opens up multiple potential career possibilities.
+Students might go on to careers in research, higher education internationalisation offices, civil society and non-governmental organisations, international organisations, the public sector, or further study.